jonathan-cook235/MisinformationDetection/README.md

 # MisinformationDetection
 Combining Temporal Graph Attention Networks and Hawkes Processes to model the dissemination of misinformation via social media as a time-series event propagation.

 We use the twitter15/16 datasets (Ma et. al) as is the standard for assessing the performance of many state of the art misinformation detection models.
+These along with the extra crawled twitter features can be found in the rumor_detection_acl2017 directory here: https://drive.google.com/drive/u/0/folders/1x1aywVkcoArlKiZjLN_If_YcspAI39Np

 Data preparation is performed within the files utils.py, text_preprocessing.py and dataset.py.
 These codes were built by the authors of 'Fake News Detection Using Machine Learning on Graphs'.